dotpeak/raspberrypi-led/README.md

 # raspberrypi-led
-2 Simple scripts to turn the power and load LEDs on a raspberrypi on or off.
+2 Shell scripts to turn the power and load LEDs on a raspberrypi on or off.

 ## Make the files executable